GPS4PETS/opencellid/README.md

 OpenCellID Server and Web interface

 # Install
-just import the docker-compose.yml to portainer
+just import the docker-compose.yml and .env files to portainer Change the ENV variable to your API-KEY:
-Add this ENV to the config:

     OPENCELLID_API_KEY = YOUROPENCELLIDAPIKEY